"Use good gloves for a long time" Japan-made brand | HIMARAK

 My idea of branding is how close you can get to the feelings of your users.
 I believe that by realizing each of your users' wishes, such as 'it would be better if it was like this,' you can increase your brand's power.
 By steadily building up this experience, you can get closer to becoming a true brand

-Kunihara's dedication and strong feelings towards the brand have expanded the world of HIMARAK,
+Kunihara's dedication and strong passion for the brand are expanding the world of HIMARAK.

 Kunihara's partner, Suzuki

-Next to Kunihara-san is Suzuki Shun, who is in charge of the ski division at HIMARAK.
-He is an irreplaceable presence who is essential to HIMARAK's branding.
+Next to Mr. Kunihara is Shun Suzuki, who is in charge of HIMARAK's ski division.
+He is an indispensable and irreplaceable presence in HIMARAK's branding.

-"I've known Shun for nearly 20 years.
-At the time, he happened to be walking into a store called Sarge.
-As we talked, we hit it off.
+"I've known Shun for almost 20 years now.
+At the time, he happened to go into a shop called Sarji.
+We hit it off immediately as we started talking."

 He dedicated his teens and early twenties to skiing, and he has used his career to the fullest to help eliminate the barriers between skiing and snowboarding.
 It is thanks to Shun that HIMARAK is now able to offer both skiing and snowboarding